clocklear/kloudspeaker/README.md

 You should mount the `/data` volume on your computer.
 The configuration sqllite DB will be placed here.

 The ideas herein borrow heavily from the [evanhoucke/kloudspeaker](https://hub.docker.com/r/evanhoucke/kloudspeaker/) container.
-I injected that ability to view/edit PMML files into the configuration and set the default PHP
+I injected that ability to view/edit PMML files into the configuration and set a few default PHP options.